UT-ADL/autoware_mini_practice/practice_3/README.md

 * [Pure Pursuit](https://thomasfermi.github.io/Algorithms-for-Automated-Driving/Control/PurePursuit.html)

 #### Additional files provided
-   - [launch/practice_3.launch](https://owncloud.ut.ee/owncloud/s/geyTc6mP8Tnd76D) - a launch file that should run without errors at the end of the practice
+   - [launch/practice_3.launch](launch/practice_3.launch) - a launch file that should run without errors at the end of the practice
-   - [rviz/practice_3.rviz](https://owncloud.ut.ee/owncloud/s/img7K2WC4J26EBF) - RViz config file for visualizing the topics.
+   - [rviz/practice_3.rviz](rviz/practice_3.rviz) - RViz config file for visualizing the topics.
-   - [config/control.yaml](https://owncloud.ut.ee/owncloud/s/LLtGg3KtYtijCpD) - parameters for our control node
+   - [config/control.yaml](config/control.yaml) - parameters for our control node
-   - [config/planning.yaml](https://owncloud.ut.ee/owncloud/s/oiicrJfAqTZ7qzr) - some of the parameters for `waypoint_loader` utility node are taken from that file
+   - [config/planning.yaml](config/planning.yaml) - some of the parameters for `waypoint_loader` utility node are taken from that file

 ### Expected outcome
 * Understanding about the general task of the vehicle's lateral control
 * The ego vehicle can follow the recorded waypoints (path) from practice_2.
-Theoretically, the same simple controller could be used with a real car.
+Theoretically, the same simple controller could be used with a real car, where low-level drivers will interpret provided longitudinal and lateral commands and control the vehicle accordingly.

 ## 1. Preparation